 Acknowledgments: We thank Alison Johnston, Peter Arcese, Steven Cooke and Lenore Fahrig for helpful discussions.

-Funding:

-Liber Ero Fellowship Program

-Natural Science and Engineering Research Council of Canada (NSERC) Discovery Grant 2016-06147

-Environment and Climate Change Canada Grant GCXE19S058
+RS was funded by the Liber Ero Fellowship Program.
+JRB was funded by the Natural Science and Engineering Research Council of Canada (NSERC) Discovery Grant 2016-06147 and Environment and Climate Change Canada Grant GCXE19S058.

-Author contributions:

-Conceptualization: RS, RB, JOH, ADR, SW, HPP, JRB

-Methodology: RS, RB, JOH, ADB, JP, FAL, PRR, PHV, JRB

-Investigation: RS

-Visualization: RS

-Funding acquisition: RS, JRB

-Writing – original draft: RS, RB, JRB

-Writing – review & editing: RS, RB, JOH, ADB, JP, VT, FAL, PRR, PHV, ADR, SW, HPP, JRB

 Competing interests: The authors declare no competing interests.

 Data and materials availability: All data, scripts and full results are available on Open Science Framework (OSF) and will be assigned a DOI once the manuscript is in print: https://osf.io/e2fuw/?view_only=46eb2e525daf42d29df318a92762d885